-Thanks to the ease of the internet, participating in auctions have never been easier.
-Though many people still prefer the thrill of a live auction in Dania beach, online auctions are quick and convenient — you don’t have to leave the comfort of your own home to place a winning bid on an antique or jewelry item.
+Thanks to the ease of the internet, participating in auctions has never been easier.
+Though many people still prefer the thrill of a live auction in Dania Beach, online auctions are quick and convenient — you don’t have to leave the comfort of your own home to place a winning bid on an antique or jewelry item.
 But virtuality isn’t the only thing that makes online auctions different from live auctions.

 There are different online auctions with different rules and procedures for bidding and winning.
 If you are interested in heading onto an auction site, it’s important to know the difference between these different auction styles so you know just what kind of bidding environment you’re getting yourself into.
 These are the 6 different auctions that you could encounter online.

 English Online Auctions